Drillship Seacrest

+Unocal, through corporate greed, made this huge mistake.

+Even since then, Drilling Operations are stopped and personnel are sent ashore, for their safety.

 Before the storm

 DS Seacrest had been operating in the Gulf of Thailand since 1981 for the purpose of drilling gas wells for Unocal.
 At the time of the incident, Seacrest had been anchored at the Platong gas field.
 When drilling, the ship was moored over the well site by eight anchors distributed around the ship.
 Each anchor weighed 30,000 lb and was connected to the ship by wire rope cables 2 in in diameter and 7000 ft in total length.
 All of the anchor cables on Seacrest were replaced with new cables during the summer of 1989, shortly before the storm.
 The ship heading as indicated on the last rig move report was 90° east.

 On 3 November 1989, the 5 in drill pipe had reached a depth of 3707 ft.
 The rig had been in the tropical storm since the Tuesday, 31 October electric logging was performed.
 The superintendent ignored storm warnings, saying, "There hasn't been a typhoon for 50 years in the Gulf of Thailand, so keep working".
 There was 12,500 ft of drill-pipe in the derrick and the rig was out of survey since the top-drive had been installed.
 The superintendent's report stated that winds and seas increased at approximately 01:00 on the day of the capsize.
 The increasing severity of the weather forced the rig workers to hang the drill pipe in the hole on the lower rams.
 It was determined from the morning report that drilling activities ceased around midnight.
 By 03:00 the drill pipe in the hole was hanging on the lower rams.
 The rig workers, however, did not have time to lay down the 90 ft lengths of drill pipe that remained in the derrick.